JacopoMadaluni/Policy-Gradient-NeuralNetworks-in-Starcraft2/README.md

 - Make sure that:
     - It exists a "Maps" (capital M) folder inside the StarCraft II folder.
 If it does not exist, create one.
     - Move the previously downloaded Ladder 2017 Season 1 folder and copy it into the "Maps" folder.
 It should now exist a folder "...\StarCraft II\Maps\Ladder2017Season1" containing the AbyssalReefLE.SC2Map file.

 - Create a folder "CustomMaps" (the name of this folder does not matter) inside the "Maps" folder.
 The following path should not exist: ...      \StarCraft II\Maps\CustomMaps
 - From the folder where this readme is contained go to TrainingEnvironment/maps.
 Inside the maps folder you should find a TraningEnvironment.SC2Map file.
 - Copy the TraningEnvironment.SC2Map file and paste it into the "CustomMaps" folder.

-It should now exist a folder "...\StarCraft II\Maps\CustomMaps" containing the TraningEnvironment.SC2Map file.
+It should now exist a folder "...\StarCraft II\Maps\CustomMaps" containing the TraningEnvironment.SC2Map file. <br />
 This is the simulated environment where the neural network trains.

 ## First artifact - Training a new policy gradient
-To begin with, make sure that the virtual environment is active.
+To begin with, make sure that the virtual environment is active. <br />
-From the main folder of this project, the first artifact can be executed with the following commands:
+From the main folder of this project, the first artifact can be executed with the following commands: <br />
 - ```cd TrainingEnvironment```
 - ```python main_train```
 The console will ask for a save location.
-The save location refers to a folder contained in ./TrainingEnvironment/neural_training/checkpoints/
+The save location refers to a folder contained in ./TrainingEnvironment/neural_training/checkpoints/ <br />
-If the location typed exists, the prompt will ask if the user wishes to load the already existing gradient.
+If the location typed exists, the prompt will ask if the user wishes to load the already existing gradient. <br />
 If the location does not exist, a new gradient will be initialized.
-The prompt will ask the user to either keep the default settings or set new settings.
+The prompt will ask the user to either keep the default settings or set new settings. <br />

 After the gradient is initialized, the prompt will ask the user what kind of units the network can use.
-Feel free to randomly choose some of them, few of them, or all of them.
+Feel free to randomly choose some of them, few of them, or all of them. <br />

-Once this is done, the prompt will ask how many episodes must be run.
+Once this is done, the prompt will ask how many episodes must be run. <br />
 After inputting the number of episodes the training will start.
-Feel free to stop the process (CTRL+C), the progress is saved at the end of each episode.
+Feel free to stop the process (CTRL+C), the progress is saved at the end of each episode. <br />

 Example:
 ```